chmouel/github-issue-cli/README.md

-*that there is other scripts in this repo you may or may not be interested with, only GitHub Issue CLI is generic enough to use*
+*Note: there is other scripts in this repo you may or may not be interested with, only GitHub Issue CLI is generic enough to use*

 Github Issue CLI
 ================